BotWiz Guides

 Set your 'Calculate Variable' block to the following settings:

 Now, your ticket counter is complete!
-Each time a user opens a ticket, their counter will +1
+Each time a user opens a ticket, their counter will +1.
+If their ticket is closed, their counter will -1.

 To check if a user has x tickets, place a 'Comparison Condition' block before your 'Create Channel' block.
 This condition will check how many tickets a user has open.